 Turn off propane at the tank.

-Turn off lawn or tree watering sprinkling systems
+Turn off the valves for lawn or tree watering sprinkling systems

 Put all flammable lawn furniture in the house or garage.

 Leave electricity on for lights and pumps.
 Leave an outside light on.